Conditions in Shopify Flow

 Example of a workflow that uses the does not include logical operator to cancel an order if the retrieved data does not include the string scrape

-If the value taken from your store data is scrap-metal, then the condition is true, because the exact string scrape is not included in the string scrap-metal.
+If the value taken from your store data is scrap-metal, then the condition is true, because the exact string scrape isn't included in the string scrap-metal.
 The order is cancelled.

 Starts with